-Suicide is committed in many ways with firearms accounting for nearly 51% of cases.
-Other causes include the use of medications, jumping off buildings, hanging, jumping in front of a train, or drowning.
+Suicide is committed in many ways, with firearms accounting for nearly 51% of cases.
+Other causes include using medications, jumping off buildings, hanging, jumping in front of a train, or drowning.
 In the United States, close to 50% of all suicides are completed with a gun.
 About 56% of men kill themselves with a gun, whereas only 30% of females use a gun for suicide.
 Other means of suicide in the United States include suffocation and poisoning.

 Availability of Firearms